 Design from the front

 Since the landscape will be the first thing guests see while visiting your home, you should make the landscape standout from the gate.
-The first impression is important in creating a perception and thus, you should aim to give your guests an attractive appearance that seamlessly blends with the rest of your home.
+The first impression is essential in creating a perception and thus, you should aim to give your guests an attractive appearance that seamlessly blends with the rest of your home.
 Nevertheless, as much as appearance is important, you should also not forget about the functional aspect of the landscape.

 Take care of the hardscape first